Study Guide to the First Epistle of Peter, Chapter 2 – Who Belongs to the People of God?

 Verse 7 reminds us that Christ is the great divider.
 Wherever the saving gospel is preached, salvation is opened to some, but judgment remains for those who reject the salvation God offers.

-Verse 8 speaks about God’s election.
-We should always remember that the greatest miracle is not that God has not chosen all people for salvation, but that He has chosen any sinners at all.
+Verse 8 speaks of the election that God makes.
+We should always remember that the greatest miracle is that God has chosen some of the sinners for salvation.
 No one has reason to boast.
 Every believer is chosen by grace (Deut.
 7:7; 1 Cor.
 1:29).

 The royal priesthood is called to proclaim the mighty works of God.
 In the Old Testament, outsiders were invited to join the thanksgiving meals at the temple so that God would receive greater praise from more people.